Principles of Cryptography

 Cryptographic hashing has been used for years by law enforcement.
 Hashing ensures digital evidence does not change as it moves through the chain of custody from the point of seizure to forensics labs for analysis.
 Without the verifcation of integrity provided by cryptographic hashing, digital evidence could be challenged and found inadmissible in a court of law.
 Coaches and participants in the CyberPatriot competition also use the MD5 or SHA1 hashing algorithm to verify downloaded competition images.
 File hashes are commonly referred to as file "fingerprints" due to their unique nature.

-.
-Using a Linux system, we can use the openssl application to generate the MD5 hash for this file.
+For example, we downloaded a file called *CP\_image.zip* from a website on the Internet.
+On their website, they post the MD5 for this file as `d577273ff885c3f84dadb8578bb41399`.
+Using a Linux system, we can use the *openssl* application to generate the MD5 hash for this file.
 Take a look at the following command line output:

 As you can see, our compiled MD5 hash matches what was posted on the website.
 This is how we can verify the integrity of our files.

 Since ancient times, military commanders and heads of nations have used some sort of cryptography to secure their messages from their adversaries.
-The earliest accounts of cryptography used a method called a transposition cipher where letters were moved to different positions in the message.
-For example, our message is
+The earliest accounts of cryptography used a method called a **transposition cipher** where letters were moved to different positions in the message.
+For example, our message is&#x20;

 *A SIMPLE MESSAGE*